-MBA Studio’s book, MBA Admissions Strategy: From Profile Building to Essay Writing (McGraw Hill Professional/ Open University Press, 2005, 2010) is now in 2nd edition.
-The book is a McGraw-Hill bestseller and has been widely acclaimed by independent media and critics, and highly praised by past MBA admissions applicants.
+MBA Studio’s book, MBA Admissions Strategy: From Profile Building to Essay Writing (McGraw Hill Professional/ Open University Press, 2005, 2010, 3rd edition scheduled 2017) is a McGraw-Hill bestseller and has been widely acclaimed by independent media and critics and warmly praised by past MBA admissions applicants.
 See reviews and comments on Amazon.com, Amazon.co.uk, Business Week, About.com, MidWest Book Review, MBAChannel, and GMAT Club.

-The new edition — see new cover in sidebar alongside — keeps everything readers liked about the first one, but updates all sections, for example “what goes on after you hand in your application,” and specifically adds various new topics, such as sections on social media and a new chapter on MBA interview preparation.
+The 2nd editions keeps everything readers liked about the first one, but updates all sections, for example “what goes on after you hand in your application,” and specifically adds various new topics, such as sections on social media and a new chapter on MBA interview preparation.